Are you looking for a ritual officiant for the burial or memorial service of a Jewish loved one?

 6) The service itself is usually held at the funeral home.
 If internment is going to take place, the service is usually followed by a much shorter graveside service, with just immediate family members attending.

-If you are on a tight schedule planning your funeral, and wish to contact me, please send me an email, as well as phone call.
+If you are on a tight schedule planning your funeral, and wish to contact me, please send me an email, as well as a text.
 (I have several small children at home, so I’m not always deeply attuned to all of my technological gadgets!)

 May strength, comfort and peace be with you and your family in this difficult time.